Beamer gets mayonnaise bath as South Carolina wins Mayo Bowl

 THE TAKEAWAY

-“This is a great statement about where we are,” Beamer said.
-“But I understand we have to be more consistent.
-But to go into the offseason with so much momentum is huge.”

-North Carolina: The Tar Heels started the season ranked 10th in the country and finished the year with a losing record, so it’s hard to describe this season as anything but a major disappointment.
-The defense needs major improvements and offensive line is in need of upgrades as well.
-“This was disappointing,” Brown said.
+North Carolina: The Tar Heels started the season ranked in the top 10 in the country and finished the year with a losing record, so it’s hard to describe this season as anything but a major disappointment.
+The defense needs major improvements and offensive line is in need of an upgrade as well.

 UP NEXT

-South Carolina: There is plenty of excitement about the program moving forward.
-A lot of that has to do with former Oklahoma quarterback Spencer Rattler’s decision to transfer to South Carolina.
+South Carolina: There is plenty of excitement about the program moving forward, especially with former Oklahoma quarterback Spencer Rattler set to transfer in.

-North Carolina: With Howell expected to move on to the NFL, the Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot.
-Maye is a native of nearby Huntersville, North Carolina, and the younger brother of former UNC basketball star Luke Maye.
+North Carolina: The Tar Heels will look to either Jacolby Criswell or Drake Maye to inherit the quarterback spot if Howell leaves.
+Maye is the younger brother of former UNC basketball star Luke Maye.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25